RegardsOss/RegardsOss.github.io/versioned_docs/version-1.13.0/setup/advanced/swarm-microservice-setup.md

 There is 3 types of crawler that lets REGARDS populate its meta-catalog :
  - the *internal* [OAIS catalog](../../user-documentation/4_1-ingest/introduction-ingest.md)
  - the *internal* [GeoJSON catalog](../../user-documentation/4_3-fem/introduction-fem.md)
- - or an *external* [datasource](../../user-documentation/5-crawler/configure-datasource.md) (an OpenSearch Web source, an external Database....md)
+ - or an *external* [datasource](../../user-documentation/5-crawler/configure-datasource.md) (an OpenSearch Web source, an external Database....)

 All types of crawlers can be active at the same time, but you may not need them on your instance at the same time.